-Additionally, the existing silicon-based performance analysis tools provided only a general idea of where a problem may exist, but are not able to pin point a problem.
-This is generally because the counter values are integrated across a very large time where the dynamic behavior of the workload can wash out the details.
+Additionally, Intel design and architecture teams found that the existing silicon-based performance analysis tools provided only a general idea of where a problem may exist but were not able to pin point a problem.
+This was generally because the counter values are integrated across a very large time period, washing out the dynamic behavior of the workload.